Usmanmd009/Adventure_works_Analysis/README.md

 ### RECOMMENDATION

+Regularly review sales data to identify trends, opportunities, and challenges, and adjust sales strategies accordingly.

+Use historical data to inform sales forecasting and make data-driven decisions.

+Encourage sales teams to test new approaches and measure their effectiveness.

+Leverage tools like CRM software, sales automation platforms, and data analytics to support sales efforts.

+Establish sales targets based on historical data and market trends to ensure achievable and motivating goals.

+Align sales and marketing efforts to ensure consistent messaging and maximum impact.

+Regularly review sales performance to identify areas for improvement and provide coaching and feedback.

 Thanks for reading!
 Pls do well to share your view in the comments section, I would be glad to discuss further on this analysis.

 Follow me on www.linkedin.com/in/usman-muhammad-4992a3279